 Canada – Vanuatu Relations

-Vanuatu is represented in Canada by a permanent mission to the UN in New York, US.
+Vanuatu is represented in Canada by a permanent mission to the United Nations in New York, U.S.A.

 Canada enjoys a deep and positive relationship with Vanuatu.
-Bilateral relations are cordial and enhanced by a shared membership in international organisations such as La Francophonie, the Commonwealth and the United Nations.
-Canada and Vanuatu share interests with respect to fisheries and are both party to the United Nations Convention on the Law of the Sea.
+Bilateral relations are cordial.
+Canada and Vanuatu share interests with respect to fisheries and are both parties to the United Nations Convention on the Law of the Sea.
 Canada is also a Dialogue Partner of the Pacific Islands Forum to which Vanuatu belongs.

 Canada's trade relations with Vanuatu are managed by the Trade Commissioner Service at the High Commission of Canada in Australia.